sasanktalluri/CLI_Chat_Multi_Threaded/README.md

 # Multithreaded Chat Application (Java)

-This is a **multithreaded chat application** implemented in Java.
+This is a **multithreaded chat application** implemented in Java using Socket Programming.
 It allows multiple clients to connect to a server and exchange messages in real time.
 Each client runs in a separate thread, ensuring smooth communication.

 ## Features
 - **Supports multiple clients simultaneously**